MartinT86/MartinT86.github.io/_posts/2017-03-30-unity-android-movement.md

 I got the answer to this puzzle from the Unity forum [here](http://answers.unity3d.com/questions/34444/high-speed-object-collisionhow-to-avoid-pass-throu.html).

-## The code in use

-Here is my code in action!

-!!!!!!!!!!!!!!!!!!!screen shot of game!!!!!!!!!!!!!!!
+## My App!

-You can get my first Unity app in the Google Play store from [here](https://play.google.com/store/apps/details?id=com.MTDevelopment.DiceShaker)
+If you want to see my code in action you can get my first Unity app in the Google Play store from [here](https://play.google.com/store/apps/details?id=com.MTDevelopment.DiceShaker)